andrewballantyne/Ballantyno/README.md

 I may, from time to time, say f' it to an issue for the sake of still enjoying coming back to this day-to-day.
 Eventually I will solve all the issues, but they may end up on the back burner for some time.
 This will be a log of all those issues.

-#### ClassVehicle
+#### ClassVehicle Tests Are Broken

- - New Problem.
-Old problem with .call(this) has been fixed.
-Currently BallantynoCanvas does not seem to get it's prototype params when a new is invoked on it.
-The *this* object in the constructor does not have any properties assigned to it, but the __proto__ does, odd.
+- All ClassVehicle Tests are broken now that the class structure has changed from the factory to IDE templates.
+I may or may not fix them.
+Time will tell.

 #### Log.js

 - The listeners that are fired off in *\_console()* only pass the first argument back.
 There currently isn't proper support for any args beyond 1 to be sent to the listeners.
+    - The solution to this seems to be `method.apply(this, arguments);`

 ## License